dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus-queues.md

 ### Retry policy and dead-letter queues

-An Azure ServiceBus Queue has a dead-letter queue by default.
-By default the messages are retried the "Max delivery count" number of times (defaults to 10, can be set up to 2000).
+By default, an Azure Service Bus Queue has a dead-letter queue.
+The messages are retried the amount given for `maxDeliveryCount`.
+The default `maxDeliveryCount` value defaults to 10, but can be set up to 2000.
 These retries happen very rapidly and the message is put in the dead-letter queue if no success is returned.

 Dapr Pub/sub offers its own dead-letter queue concept that lets you control the retry policy and subscribe to the dead-letter queue through Dapr.
 1. Set up a separate queue as that dead-letter queue in the Azure Service Bus namespace, and a resilience policy that defines how to retry.